leonmavr/interpolator/README.md

 make
 ./main
 ```
 `main` by default outputs the interpolation results in a file called `out.txt`.
 You can plot them by running the `scripts/plot.py` script.
+The script needs the `matplotlib` package so make sure that's installed.

 To build and run the unit tests execute:
 ```